 You don't want to know what might be lurking on the tray table where your one-year-old just plopped his pacifier.
 Keep those yuckies covered with a disposable like this one.
 That way, when your kids pour their pretzels out of the bags (because you know they will), you can rest assured knowing the table is clean.

 Stash Extra Pacifiers in To Go Dressing Cups

 If you don't want your extra pacifiers collecting dirt and grime, grab a few extra to-go dressing cups the next time you eat out.
 Each one is a perfect fit for your kiddo's gear.

 Pre-Order a Kids Meal

-Helpful Hint: Alaska Airlines (formerly Virgin) doesn’t have full kids’ meals, but does let passengers pre-order meals and snacks ahead-of-time to make sure you aren't left without your snack of choice.
+Helpful Hint: Alaska Airlines (formerly Virgin) doesn’t have full kids’ meals, but it does let passengers pre-order meals and snacks ahead of time to make sure you aren't left without your snack of choice.
 (This is super-important if you're going to be sitting near the back of the plane, which generally gets served last.)

 Tether Important Toys